Wednesday, October 28, 2015

 Is it time for another ripoff?

-"Sometime during the last century, an experimenter with time, space and early computers created a bizarre machine.
-The inventor's name was Baron Fortesque The machine was...
+Sometime during the last century, an experimenter with time, space and early computers created a bizarre machine.
+The inventor's name was Baron Fortesque and the machine was...
 THE CHAOS ENGINE!

-Although primitive the machine became incredibly powerful and went crazy, turning ordinary humans and household pets into razor-toothed, armour-plated killing machines."
+Although primitive the machine became incredibly powerful and went crazy, turning ordinary humans and household pets into razor-toothed, armour-plated killing machines. "

-Here are the characters; you can be one of six mercenaries each with their own skillset.
+The characters; you can be one of six mercenaries each with their own skillset.
 Chose wisely...

 Who ya gonna be?

-Co-op is enabled whether you play solo or with friends and it works a treat.
+Co-op is enabled whether you play solo or with friends and is a treat.
 I love having a computer-controlled player alongside you and that extra firepower comes in handy.
 That helps, especially in the later levels, and is implemented well without ever taking over.
 However, it's embarrassing when he grabs the coins so quickly!!

 Argh, this is one of those games that demands practice before you can even think about beating it!